chvalois/recofilm/README.md

 Movie's Recommendations
 ==============================

-This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
+This project was done while following the ML Ops Course from Datascientest.
+It has been done by: Aurore Gailhard, Edouard Gobinet and myself (Charles de Valois)

 Project Organization
 ------------